 Associate Professor Johan Wesseloo

 Australian Centre for Geomechanics

 Since obtaining a BEng (Civil) and MEng (Geotechnical) from The University of Pretoria, Johan has been involved in geotechnical engineering in open pit and underground environments throughout 14 countries.
-He commenced his career in 1998 as a geotechnical engineer at SRK Consulting in Johannesburg where his experience included open pit and underground projects in varying geotechnical conditions.
+He commenced his career in 1998 as a geotechnical engineer at SRK Consulting, Johannesburg where he was involved in open pit and underground projects in varying geotechnical conditions.
 In 2005 he was awarded a PhD (Geotechnical) from The University of Pretoria.
-Johan joined the ACG in 2007 as a Research Fellow.
+Johan joined the Australian Centre for Geomechanics (ACG) in 2007 as a research fellow.
 During his time at the ACG, Johan has been involved in research, the supervision of postgraduate students and geotechnical training.
 He also performs geotechnical and mining-induced seismicity reviews providing him with the valuable opportunity to visit numerous operations worldwide.
 Johan was instrumental in the development of the mXrap software and many of the software routines and apps available in that platform.
-Johan is a Fellow of The Australian Institute of Mining and Metallurgy and the Southern African Institute of Mining and Metallurgy.
-He was awarded the SAIMM Gold medal in 2006 and 2016, and the SAIMM Silver Medal in 2014.
-In May 2019, Johan was appointed director
+Johan is a Fellow of The Australian Institute of Mining and Metallurgy and the Southern African Institute of Mining and Metallurgy (SAIMM).
+He was awarded the SAIMM Gold Medal in 2006 and 2016, and the SAIMM Silver Medal in 2014.
+In 2019, Johan was appointed director of the ACG.